discord-math/bot/README.md

 Run a mod-mail system.
 A separate bot user is spun up listening for DM's.
 Upon receiving a DM, the bot forwards it to a staff channel, and confirms delivery to the user by reacting under the message.
 When staff reply to the modmail, the reply is forwarded back to the user.
 The staff is prompted for whether the reply should be anonymous or not.

 Config:
-- ``config plugins.modmail token `"<token>"` `` -- bot token for the modmail user.
-Ideally this is a separate user, otherwise modmail would conflict with ticket prompts.
+- `config modmail <server> new <token> <channel> <role> <duration>` -- set up modmail for the given server.
+The supplied token should ideally be for a separate user, otherwise modmail would conflict with ticket prompts.
+The channel is the staff channel to which the modmails are forwarded.
+The role is the one pinged by (new) modmails.
+Multiple consecutive messages from the same user are considered to be a part of the same thread and don't ping the role.
+The supplied duration specifies how long it has to pass since the last message for it to be considered a separate thread.
-- ``config plugins.modmail guild <guild id>`` -- the guild for which this modmail is run.
+- `config modmail <server> token [token]` -- edit the modmail client token for the given server.
-- ``config plugins.modmail channel <channel id>`` -- the staff channel to which the modmails are forwarded.
+- `config modmail <server> token [channel]` -- edit the staff channel.
-- ``config plugins.modmail role <role id>`` -- the role which is pinged by (new) modmails.
+- `config modmail <server> role [role]` -- edit the role that gets pinged.
-- ``config plugins.modmail thread_expiry <duration>`` -- multiple consecutive messages from the same user are considered to be a part of the same thread and don't ping the role.
-This duration specifies how long it has to pass (in seconds) since the last message for it to be considered a separate thread.
+- `config modmail <server> thread_delay [duration]` -- edit the thread creation threshold.

 ### `automod`